Forming the questions

 The guideline development group is also likely to have relevant expertise and may contribute additional questions.

-As an example, a relatively specific guideline on alcohol use in pregnancy might be intended for use by general practitioners, midwives and obstetricians working with pregnant women and by public health and health promotion staff.
+As an example, a relatively specific guideline on alcohol use in pregnancy might be intended for use by general practitioners, midwives and obstetricians working with pregnant women, and by public health and health promotion staff.
+While the recommendations may not be directed to pregnant women, they are likely to be read by pregnant women.
 Some of the key questions to resolve uncertainty and inform action might include:

-- What level of alcohol use is safe in pregnancy?
+- What — if any — level of alcohol use is 'safe' in pregnancy?

 - In what stages of pregnancy does alcohol convey higher risk?

-- What are the most effective ways to identify health problems arising from alcohol consumption during pregnancy?
+- What are the most effective ways to identify health issues arising from alcohol consumption during pregnancy?

 - What are the most effective care interventions for people who may have consumed risky levels of alcohol during pregnancy?